HomeOfTheWizard/demo-spring-maven-plugin/README.md

 # spring-vault-maven-plugin
-A POC for a maven plugin that Spring Vault Library to communicate with Hashicorp Vault server and fetches secrets from it.
+A POC for a maven plugin that fetches secrets from [Hashicorp Vault](https://www.vaultproject.io/) server, using [Spring Vault](https://spring.io/projects/spring-vault) library.